mts/multi-tag/README.md

 Open [http://localhost:3003](http://localhost:3003) to view it in the browser.

 - `npm run build-storybook`
-Export Storybook as a static website into `storybook-static` folder.<br>
+Export Storybook as a static website into `.storybook-static` folder.<br>

+- `npm run deploy-storybook`
+`Deploy static website in the .storybook-static` folder to GitHub pages.<br>

 - `npm test`
 Launches the test runner in the interactive watch mode.